GeronimoChen/IIL-IIP-SNe/README.md

 ## Acknowledgements
 Many thanks to Prof. Liu Xuewen and predecessor Stoner for teaching me python and R language.
 Moreover, many thanks to Thomas Russell for his generator.
 In the last, I really appreciate Prof. Avishay Gal-Yam and Prof. Lifan Wang for the guidance.

+# MMP，一个粉都没有，不更新了
+# MMP, I have no followers, I don't want to upload it!